mozilla/experimenter/app/experimenter/docs/adrs/0001-create-new-nimbus-application.md

 # Create A New Web Application To Manage Nimbus Experiments

-* Status: proposed
+* Status: decided
-* Deciders: Kate Hudson, Jared Lockhart, TBD
+* Deciders: Kate Hudson
 * Date: 2020-08-18

 ## Context and Problem Statement